Tongariro Alpine Crossing Basics

 Seek and heed advice about weather, appropriate clothing and the required levels of fitness.
 Most importantly make sure someone knows your plans, your intended travel route and let them know when you’ve returned.
 The best way is to follow the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.

 The weather in the Tongariro National Park is often more extreme than other places in the North Island.
 Be prepared for cold, wet, snowy/icy, or windy weather at any time of year.
 We recommend carrying equipment for all conditions, even if the forecast is for calm blue skies.
-Sturdy hiking boots, waterproof jacket and overtrousers, warm non cotton under garments, warm hat and gloves, first aid kit, sunscreen, hat and sunglasse, a map, 2+ litres of water, food, and a compass or GPS should be carried.
+Sturdy hiking boots, waterproof jacket and overtrousers, warm non cotton under garments, warm hat and gloves, first aid kit, sunscreen, hat and sunglasses, a map, 2+ litres of water, food, and a compass or GPS should be carried.

-Tongariro Alpine Crossing in Winter
+Tongariro Alpine Crossing in Winter/early spring

-Walking the Tongariro Alpine Crossing in winter requires special alpine equipment and skills as well as good preparation.
+Hiking the Tongariro Alpine Crossing in winter requires special alpine equipment and skills as well as good preparation.
 Additional hazards are present such as snow and ice, avalanche risk, and freezing cold temperatures and the experience is very different to that of a summer hike.

 If you are not expert at hiking in an alpine environment please consider a guided trip - find a guide here